BingLiang666/SimpleCustomerInfoGatheringApp/README.md

 # SimpleCustomerInfoGatheringApp
-A simple APP hosted in Github Pages that gathers information from users and save it to the file "Customer Info.txt" in the Github directory.
+A simple App hosted in Github Pages that gathers information from users and save it to the file "Customer Info.txt" in the Github directory.